 Doctor, Professor and Head of the Imre Kertsz Collegium for the Study of History of Central Europe, University of Jena

-In conjunction with the ASEEES conference in New Orleans (Nov 15, 2012), we held an undergraduate panel discussion on Russian literature on campus and had a poetry reading by Polina Barskova.
+In conjunction with the ASEEES conference in New Orleans (November 15, 2012), we held and undergraduate panel discussion on Russian literature on campus and had a poetry reading by Polina Barskova.
 Polina Barskova, born in 1976, is widely regarded as one of the most important Russian poets of her generation.
 Her first book of poems was published when she was still a teenager, and she has released seven volumes since.
-Last year, Barskova’s latest collection was short-listed for the prestigious Andrei Bely Prize.
+Last year, Barskova's latest collection was short-listed for the prestigious Andrei Bely Prize.
 She recently published an English-language collection, The Zoo in Winter (Melville House, 2011), translated by Boris Dralyuk and David Stromberg.
 Barskova read her works in Russian and in English translation, with a warm conversation about Russian literature in general and how to translate poetry.

 Stay tuned for updates from the faculty and from the German Club about upcoming events for AY 2012-13.
 For a sample of what will be in store, please click the link below!

 Congratulations to German major Reese Osta, former co-president of the Tulane German Club, proud owner of an original “Trabi,” and now the recipient of a Fulbright English Teaching Assistantship Grant to Germany for the 2014-2015 academic year!

 Congratulations to David Ewens, recipient of a Fulbright English Teaching Assistantship Grant to Halle, Germany for the 2013-2014 academic year!
 Read more...

 Season's greetings from Costa Rica!
 I hope this e-mail finds you well, and that the fall semester and winter break have treated you well!